hg1722/fashionista/README.md

  Sampling the model's performance was done through giving the model every combination of attributes to generate.

 ### Attribute StackGAN *Henry*
-Stacked Generative Adversarial Networks (StackGAN) were first introduced (Zhang et al., 2017) as a method to generate high-resolution images (256px by 256px) from natural text.
+Stacked Generative Adversarial Networks (StackGAN) were first introduced (https://arxiv.org/pdf/1612.03242.pdf) as a method to generate high-resolution images (256px by 256px) from natural text.

 In the fashion domain, being able to clearly see the details of a product whether for purchasing or virtual try-on purposes is essential.
 Thus, generating high-resolution images is an important part of the problem we are trying to tackle.
 Additionally our dataset had many high-resolution images to train on.